 Slurp a Swizzle at Tobacco Bay: It might be too cold this time of year, but the unique rock formations and shallow blue waters make Tobacco Bay an ideal snorkeling spot.
 If you can’t quite stomach getting wet, rent a paddleboard or kayak and spot glittering parrotfish just under the surface.
 The bar and restaurant have recently been renovated, and the porch is the perfect place to sip on a cocktail and watch the sun slip below the horizon.
 If you are into history, this is also the site of the iconic gun powder plot!

 Take a Stroll to the Unfinished Church: Tucked away behind the main tangle of roads only a ten-minute walk from St. Peter’s Church, the gothic ruins of the Unfinished Church loom far above the palm trees.
 Striking arches and empty windows create a dramatic effect as the only parts of this building that were completed and still stand are the large limestone walls and pillars.
 The church’s interior is closed, but once you have had a chance to explore around the grounds, take your time heading back into town.
 These backstreets are home to the true residents of St. George’s.
 The walk reveals lovely cottages and an abundance of local flora and fauna, so go slow and savor the shade from palms and cedar and the bright hibiscus or morning glory.

-Visit the National Heritage Museum: In May, many of us marched for the Black Lives Matter movement.
+Visit the National Heritage Museum: In May of 2021, many of us marched for the Black Lives Matter movement.
 This year, it seems more important than ever to understand the complex racial diversity and the inherent racism that is still alive on our small island.
 Take some time and celebrate iconic civil rights movements and honor the social, cultural, and political achievements of Black Bermudians throughout Bermuda’s history.
 The small museum hosts an extensive collection of artifacts, photographs, and installations memorializing heroic acts of resistance like the 1959 Theatre Boycott that ended segregation in Bermuda and is part of the African Diaspora Heritage Trail that traces the afterlives of slavery in Bermuda and throughout the world.